-A student will be required to attend any assigned accelerated instruction program, which may occur before or after school or during the summer, if the student does not meet the passing standards on the state assessment for his or her grade level and/or applicable subject area.
+A student will be required to attend any assigned accelerated instruction program, which may occur before or after school or during the summer, if the student does not meet the passing standards on an applicable area state assessment

 Age 19 and Older: A student who voluntarily attends or enrolls after his or her 19th birthday is required to attend each school day until the end of the school year.
 If a student age 19 or older has more than five unexcused absences in a semester, the district may revoke the student's enrollment.
 The student's presence on school property thereafter would be unauthorized and may be considered trespassing.
 [See policy FEA.]